body of water near mountain area

 Find your hiking trail in the Aletsch Arena

 In the beautiful Swiss Alps in the region of Wallis, or Valais in French, you’ll find a gem of a hiking area.
-Discover the Aletsch Arena, home to the largest glacier in Europe, the Aletsch Glacier.
+Discover the Aletsch Arena, home to the largest glacier in the Alps, the Aletsch Glacier.
 The Aletsch Arena is comprised of wooden chalets in its traffic-free villages, making it a perfect basecamp for your day-hiking trails.

 Hike over long suspension bridges on high alpine paths, and along stunning long-distance trails.
 The centerpiece, of course, is the Aletsch Glacier itself.
 It’s the largest glacier in the Alps, stretching over 20km, and is made up of 11 billion tons of ice from the Eiger, Mönch, and Jungfrau peaks.
 Its meltwater carves through Massa Gorge into the Rhone.
 Recognized for its breathtaking beauty, the region has UNESCO World Natural Heritage status.
 Another highlight of the Aletsch Arena is the stone pine forests that go back up to 1000 years.
 While hiking through this forest you’ll see a glimpse of the Aletsch Glacier at the time.
 Magical!